Latest News (8)

 The distribution material system inventory will be used to determine the extent of water service replacements.
 The State has established varying rates at which water suppliers must replace lead services.
 Because the City of St. Joseph is in compliance with the Safe Drinking Water Act, we will be required to replace services at a rate of 5% per year starting January 1, 2021.
 The City is in the process of developing the lead water service replacement program schedule.

-A small number of lead service replacements have already been completed through a Pilot Drinking Water Grant Program offered by the State of Michigan.
-Some of the $272,000 grant funding was also used to conduct the preliminary DSMI.
-Links to the preliminary DSMI map and a map illustrating the general location of the water service line replacements are provided below.
+Links to the current DSMI map and a map illustrating the general location of the water service line replacements are provided below.

 Let us send you the news!

 Have local news, alerts & events shipped right to your inbox or rss reader!